 My Nanny and Papaw were a sweet couple who fell in love writing letters back and forth during World War II.
 Each day after breakfast and cup after cup of coffee, they would read scripture together at the kitchen table.
 Most days you could find them stealing an afternoon nap in their recliners, separated only by a small side table with various remotes and a TV guide.
 Papaw could build anything you dreamed up, and when I begged my dad for a specific dollhouse, he passed the specs to Papaw for “research and development,” and then Pap built it ten times better than the store-bought version.

-Nanny and Papaw never pressured us grandkids to become one thing or another, or to do things a certain way.
-They never chided us to call or come by more often or to quiet down.
-Even now, I can’t remember one raised voice in their house, ever.
-Nanny was always happy to see or hear from me, whether it had been 5 hours or 5 months, and I sincerely believe the only thing she ever wanted for us kiddos was for us to be happy.
-They have been gone for years now, but I have no shortage of amazing memories from Nanny and Papaw’s house on Green Apple Lane, where creativity abounded, and ingenuity flowed as freely as the never-ending coffee.
+Nanny and Papaw never pressured us to do things a certain way.
+They never nagged us to come by more often or to quiet down.
+Even now, I can’t remember a raised voice in their house, ever.
+Nanny was always happy to see or hear from me, whether it had been 5 minutes or 5 months, and I sincerely believe the only thing she ever wanted for us kiddos was for us to be happy.
+They have been gone for years now, but I have no shortage of happy memories from Nanny and Pap’s house on Green Apple Lane, where creativity abounded, and ingenuity flowed as freely as the never-ending coffee.